CraftAcademyLabs/coach-guides/miscellaneous/assessments/rps_challenge.md

 Paper vs Scissor-> Scissor wins
 ```

 This is a two part challenge that will span over 14 days.
 There are no right or wrong answers or deliveries.
-It is totally up to you HOW you want to work, what programming language you want to use, if you want to deliver game logic only or if you want to build a web based interface where a player is challenge by the computer or where two players can play against eachother.
+It is totally up to you HOW you want to work, what programming language you want to use, if you want to deliver game logic only or if you want to build a web based interface where a player is challenge by the computer or where two players can play against each other.

 ####  What do we expect from you is: